maxman3789/Tech-Blog/README.md

 # Tech-Blog

-What I have so far.
+Tech Blog runs on Localhost.

 Getting an error when deployed to Heroku: https://whispering-fjord-21011.herokuapp.com/